org-trello/org-trello/README.md

 ## Emacs related

-Orgtrello is a minor mode for org-mode to sync.
+Org-trello is a minor mode for org-mode to sync.
-Simply, require it somewhere on your load file (~/.emacs or ~/.emacs.d/init.el).
+Simply, require it somewhere in your load file (~/.emacs or ~/.emacs.d/init.el).

 ``` lisp
 (require 'orgtrello)